domm/adventofcode2019/README.md

 Solutions in Perl.

 Most of the time I use [App::TimeTracker](http://timetracker.plix.at/) to see how long it takes me.
-I generally try the first part after getting up (~8:00 CET), and the second part after my morning yoga or (depending on work stress) later during the day.
+I generally try the first part after getting up (~8:00 CET), and the second part after my morning yoga or (depending on work stress / problem complexity) later during the day.

 ## Day 1